lilyjma/Flask-React-Postgres/README.md

 ## 1. Setting up Azure Services
 First, sign up for a free [Azure](https://azure.microsoft.com/en-us/free/) account if you don't already have one.
 Sign into https://portal.azure.com.

 [Create a resource group](https://github.com/lilyjma/azurethings/blob/master/createResourceGroup.md) to store the resources that you'll be using here--Azure Cosmos DB and Key vault.
-Then follow the instructions in the links below to create each resource:
+Then follow the instructions in the links below to create each resource in Azure Portal:

 (Remember to store them in the resource group you created; this will make it easier to clean up the resources in the future.)